 - We offer teams and training from K through 8th grade and our goal is to develop players with their long-term needs in mind.

 - We offer high-quality facilities for practices and games.
-Outdoor and indoor turf fields are used for practices, and games are played in an outdoor turf stadium.
+Practices and games are held in an outdoor turf stadium.
 The facilities at Wheaton Academy eliminate the need to cancel/reschedule practices and games due to inclement weather.

 League and Games